 There are tons of ways to do this.
 Some cost money and some cost time.
 You have to decide which you are willing to give.

-Now the reason I say you need a plan instead of going at it willy nilly is that you will get burnt out and or stretched too thin and you will want to quit.
+You need a plan instead of going at it willy-nilly or you will get burnt out and or stretched too thin and you will want to quit.
 I don’t want that for you.

 Here are 2 examples of what I mean.